 - Contact Us

-The insulin syringe is specially manufactured so that one can administer insulin into their body to combat Type 1 and Type 2 diabetes
+Specially manufactured so that one can administer insulin into their body to combat Type 1 and Type 2 diabetes.

-They are easy to use and require minimal instruction to learn how to handle
+Easy to use and require minimal instruction to learn how to handle.

-They are specially designed for U-100 Insulin, the standard type
+Specially designed for U-100 Insulin, the standard type.

-They come with shorter, finer needles because insulin injects under the skin instead of into muscle, so it doesn’t have to go in as deeply, which also means the injections will be less painful
+Comes with shorter, finer needles because insulin injects under the skin instead of into muscle, so it doesn’t have to go in as deeply, which also means the injections will be less painful.

-Luer Slip: The insulin syringe only comes in one variety, and that is Luer Slip.
-This means that the needle is slipped onto the syringe rather than screwed into place.
+Fixed Needle Hub: The insulin syringe only comes in one variety, and that is Fixed Needle.
+This means that the needle is fixed onto the syringe needle hub rather than screwed or slipped into place.
 It is a leak-free system and is ideal for liquids with a thinner consistency.